-What are safeguards?
+What safeguards are

+Some safeguards are in the Australian Consumer Law.
+They say you have the right to be treated fairly.
 You have rights when buying goods and services from a business or provider.

 • be treated fairly